ooni/spec/backends/bk-003-collector.md

 published by OONI.
 How that will happen is out of the scope of this document.

-Modern OONI probes represent a set of logically-related measurements (a *report*) as a set of separate JSON documents.
-Legacy OONI probes represent a single report consisting of several measurements as a single YAML document.
+Modern OONI probes represent a set of logically-related measurements (a *report*) as a set of separate JSON documents each containing a JSON object.
+Legacy OONI probes represent a single report consisting of several measurements as a single YAML document containing a header and several YAML objects.
 Users still using the old YAML based format are encouraged to upgrade to JSON ASAP.
 A server side implementation of the collector MUST support the JSON format.
 YAML support is deprecated.

 It is also outside of the scope of this section to define the way in which a OONI probe discovers the collector API endpoint